 Top on my list was sorting through out-of-date paperwork and putting it through the shredder and/or recycling.
 Whenever my files or paper storage bins get too full, it’s time to be ruthless.
 Generally, in Canada, you need to keep supporting documents for tax purposes for a period of 6 years (sometimes it’s longer if you own a business).
 I realized that I had some receipts going back 8 years and more.
 Everything that fell into that category got shredded and I ended up with a huge garbage bag full.

-Another priority was tidying up my yard.
+Another priority was tidying up our yard.
 This year my pots had a slow start with all the rain, but with the continuous sunshine thereafter, they really took off.
 Basically I needed to deadhead everything and give it another shot of organic fertilizer to carry it through a little longer.
 I love how this plum coleus mixed with yellow and chartreuse plants looked this year and I will probably repeat something like it next year.

 Now that the construction phase of our basement renovation has basically wrapped up (more on that next week), I have also started cleaning and prepping for the furnishing and decorating part of the project.
 Once we install shelving in the storage rooms downstairs, I will also be able to move the mess of items we’ve been storing in my office to avoid damaging them during the renovation.
 I’m looking forward to shifting everything and feeling like our house is coming back together.

 Have you managed to keep up this summer or do you have some catching up to do as well?